cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-01-20-data-serialization-in-java-with-apache-avro.md

 }
 ```

-In this example, the Avro schema represents a `Person` record with the following fields:
+In the previous example, the `Person` record has the following fields:

 - `id` (integer): Represents the unique identifier for a person.
 - `name` (string): Represents the person's name.